ThomasBurleson/angular-animated-ghost-elements/README.md

 > Ghost elements are very useful for implementations of complex tables and other UX where data loads are not trivial.

 While many sites [most notably Slack and Facebook] incorporate UX with skeletons and CSS, the Angular developer community has discussed this technique in any detail.
-This repo shows developers ideas on how to partition, implement, and animate ghost elements; with Angular 7.x and `@angular/animations`
+This repo demonstrates some ideas on how to partition, implement, and animate **ghost elements**; and provides an implementation with Angular 7.x and `@angular/animations`

 ####  StackBlitz Demo